save the Blue Tier

 Follows an old pack trail to McGoughs Lookout and return.
 Walkers are rewarded with spectacular views of the coastline.
 The walk is long and difficult and should only be attempted by experienced walkers. (follow yellow and red markers)

 Three Notch Track - complete (added 2008/07/12): This track has recently been upgraded by Forestry Tasmania and it is now possible to hike from Sun Flats to the bottom end near Pioneer.
 However this requires having a vehicle at the other end to pick up walkers.
-Please note that the approach from Pioneer is no longer possible as the bridge has been washed away.
-We expect to provide some details before long.

 There are other walks that can be undertaken on the Blue Tier.
 If you would like to do these walks we suggest you talk to the staff at the St. Helens History Room.